Norbs89/camping-site-frontend/README.md

 This repository is for the frontend files. for backend files, [click here!](https://github.com/Norbs89/camping-site-backend)

+## Version 0.7.1

+- Calls to custom endpoint are handled to serve up logged in user profile.

 ## Version 0.7.0

 - User login is now functional.